-All of those risks that exist in the water utility or the risk of a breakage on the wastewater side or the treatment plant failing on the wastewater side, pump station not pumping, those kinds of risks.
+All of those risks that exist in the water utility or the risk of breakage on the wastewater side, or the treatment plant failing on the wastewater side, pump station not pumping, those kinds of risks.

 And you might know an operator or a manager that if I don’t get money to make some sort of repair or be able to do my maintenance, I am going to have a failure and something bad is going to happen.

 And then the poor operators and managers feel like, even without the money, I have to prevent that situation from happening.

 So the risk is down to the operators and the managers and the financial decisions are up with the board.